-- one (1) evaporating pan with (2) two threaded exits; - two (2) ball valves; - a smidge of pipe tape. - 2.
-Starting one thread back from the end, wrap a bit of pipe tape around the exit(s) on the evaporating pan.
-Screw the valve(s) onto the exit(s).
+- \Box one (1) ball valve;

+- \Box a smidge of pipe tape.

+- 2. Starting one thread back from the end, wrap a bit of pipe tape around the exit on the evaporating pan.
+Screw the valve onto the exit.

 Preparing Your Pan for Use: